juju/docs/src/en/temp-release-notes.md

 out of the box with major public clouds like AWS, Azure, Joyent, Rackspace, Google, Cloudsigma.

 There is no environments.yaml file to edit.
-Instead, dlouds and credentials are defined in separate files, and the only cloud information that requires editing is for private MAAS and OpenStack deployments.
+Instead, clouds and credentials are defined in separate files, and the only cloud information that requires editing is for private MAAS and OpenStack deployments.